Adverse Possession in Maryland

 3. Porter v.
 Schaffer, 126 Md.
 App.
 237 (1999)

 This appellate decision focuses on the exclusivity element of adverse possession.
 It underscores that the claimant’s possession of the land must be exclusive, meaning possession for the claimant’s own use and benefit, and not shared with the true owner or the public.
-The court highlighted that exclusive possession means that the claimant must possess the land as if they are the true owner.
+The court highlighted that exclusive possession means that the claimant must possess the land as if they were the true owner.

 4. Blickenstaff v.
 Bromley, 243 Md.
 164 (1966)